2annakotlan/DegreeFinder/README.md

 - https://bentleydegreefinder.streamlit.app/

 **App Overview**
-- helps Bentley University students chose their degree by selecting classes that interest them (email verification temporarily turned off for testing)
+- helps Bentley University students chose their degree by selecting classes that interest them

 **App Features**
 - checkboxes of classes (with hovering tooltip to view class descriptions and dropdown to filter classes)